Making Sense of Your BMW Warning Lights

 - Tire Pressure Monitoring System: Your TPMS light (which looks like an exclamation mark over a comb, ringed by parentheses), will light up in yellow if your tires have low pressure.
 If it appears in red, one or more tires have just deflated rapidly.

 If you have questions about your BMW dash warning lights, or you’ve noticed BMW warning lights that aren’t mentioned here, feel free to give us a call at (858) 295-3646.
+We’ll work the problem out quickly, so you can get back to enjoying the time spent in your 3 Series or X5 interior.

 Complete Your Service Needs at BMW of San Diego